almin/almin/docs/todomvc/README.md

 Repository should be persistence object.
 In other words, create repository instance as singleton.

 Singleton?
-Does it may make dependencies hell?
+Does it may make dependencies problem?

 Of course, We can resolve that dependencies issue by DIP([Dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle "Dependency inversion principle")).